MikeMoolenaar/school-RaspberryPi-RT-Tests/README.md

-# Raspberry pi RT tests
+# Raspberry Pi RT tests
 This repo is meant as a resource for my report on the linux real time kernel (for the course Real Time Operating Systems).
 It contains tools to compile and test the realtime linux kernel for the raspberry pi.
 My report in dutch can be found here: TODO.